 Expands the ecosystem funding base by introducing game-driven on-chain activity.

 All ecosystem projects contribute value through the same funding path.
-Revenue generated by external protocols can be partially routed into the eeteel revenue pool, where it becomes visible on-chain and later enters the shareholder claim system.
+Fees, treasury assets, partner tokens, or campaign assets can be routed into the eeteel distribution pool, where they become visible on-chain and later enter the participant claim system.

 External Project